fruzsinaagocs/oscode/README.rst

 The `OSCODE_HEADER_ONLY` flag tells cmake to not create the python package target.
-You can use the `CMakeLists.txt` file as a reference point for including `oscode` into your own package.
+You can use the `CMakeLists.txt` file in the examples folder as a reference point for including `oscode` into your own package.

 Documentation
 -------------